howardsolutions/wild-oasis-dashboard/README.md

 <br />

-👉 This is the internal app of a Boutique Hotel, used like an internal tools for hotel Employees.
-They NEED to logged into the application to Perform any tasks.
+👉 Employee NEED to logged into the application to Perform any tasks.

 👉 New users can only be signed up from the inside the applications - to guarentee that only actual hotel employees can get Accounts.